TELEPHONING

 • I’ll call you later.

 • All right.
 See you again, Sir/Ma’am.
-Thank you very much
+Thank

 No comments: